tango-controls/rfc/2/README.md

 ## Specification

 A Tango Device is a strict definition of a distributed object.
-* configuration are represented in the form of properties.
+* configuration is represented in the form of properties.
-* data are represented in the form of attributes and pipes.
+* data are represented in the form of Attributes and Pipes.
-* actions are represented in the form of commands.
+* actions are represented in the form of Commands.

 Its model can be represented as a defined tree which each elements are from a defined types: Class, Device, Property, Attribute, Pipe, Command following the rules below:

-* The Device is a distributed object which SHALL be accessed locally or via network.
+* The Device is a distributed object which SHALL be accessible locally or via network.
 * The Device SHALL be an instance of one Device Class, see [RFC-9]()
 * The Device MAY have one or several Property, called Device Property, see [RFC-5]()
 * The Device MAY have one or several Attribute, see [RFC-4]()
 * The Device MAY have one or several Pipe
 * The Device MAY have one or several Command, see [RFC-3]()

+* The Device SHALL have one Init command

 * The Device SHALL have one State attribute
 * The Device SHALL have one Status attribute
 * The Device SHALL have one State command
 * The Device SHALL have one Status command

 **Note**: Future specification may remove 'SHALL have' requirements for State and Status commands.

-[TO-DO: Should the two points below be moved to Class RFC?]
-* The Device Class MAY have one or more Device instance
-* The Device Class MAY have one or several Property, called Class Property

 * The Device SHALL have one unique identifier which represents its Name